wp-plugins/plain-text-custom-post-type/readme.txt

 == Changelog ==

+= 0.2 =
+* Fixed a conflict between the stats module on Jetpack.

 = 0.1 =
 * First release - Nothing interesting to read here...

 == Upgrade Notice ==

+= 0.2 =
+* Fixed a conflict between the stats module in Jetpack.
+The JS from Jetpack was getting added to the plain text files, which it didn't need to.

 = 0.1 =
 * First version, nothing to update